Hi everyone!

 I have tried a few experiments with natural dyeing over the years but never had much luck until last year - when I got really serious about figuring it out.

-I purchased India Flint's book, "Eco Colour", and checked out every book at the local library that I could find on the subject.
+"Eco Colour", and checked out every book at the local library that I could find on the subject.

 I did Google searches and read blog entry after blog entry (and there are a lot of natural dyeing blogs out there), all the while taking copious notes.